rido-min/pnp-ppr-sample-spec/README.md

 ## Complete Solution

-There is a complete solution available here, and you can use it as a reference, but we encourage you to figure out how to complete the scenario steps by using our public documentation and samples.
+There is a complete solution available [here](https://github.com/rido-min/pnp-ppr-sample-spec/tree/team-review/node).
+You can use it as a reference, but we encourage you to figure out how to complete the scenario steps by using our public documentation and samples.